 Pampering yourself is no longer something that is seen as reserved only for moms/women.
 Dads can enjoy a relaxation session too, and trust us — once you do, you won’t look back.

 Run yourself a hot bath (borrowing some of your wife’s bath salts or bubble bath, of course), and slip in that steaming tub.
 As the hot water warms up your body, you’ll be able to feel the tension and stress being held in your muscles melt away.
 If you want to increase the relaxation levels, you can light some candles, get an essential oil+diffuser kit from Kumi for aromatherapy or play calming music.

 Massages are also a great way to de-stress — for both of you.
 Treat yourselves to a mutual massage; close that bedroom door and get the massage oils out for a sensual and soothing experience.

 You can even use restful essential oils like lavender to boost the zen vibes in the room; lavender is a herbal hero known to calm anxiety and promote good sleep.

 When was the last time you picked up a book, let alone had enough time to read more than a couple of pages before one of the kids needed you for something?

 Books are a fantastic way to relax and de-stress at home, but as busy parents, we often don’t find the time to read in the way that we used to pre-children.

 And although it can be hard to pick up a book (especially if you’re not super into reading or you’ve fallen out of the habit), there’s a new option in town: audiobooks.

-Audiobooks are perfect for switching off when you’re feeling frazzled, but struggling to concentrate on the words on the page.
+Audiobooks are perfect for switching off when you’re feeling frazzled but struggling to concentrate on the words on the page.
 Simply pop the kids to bed and get comfy; whether it’s on the sofa or in bed is up to you.
-Now, dim those lights, close the door to any distractions, and get lost in a faraway world.
+Now, dim those lights, close the door to any distractions, and get lost in a distant world.